STATS201-DKU-Autumn2024/Final_Project_Tangxu/README.md

 We extend our gratitude to the following contributors and resources:
 - **Prof. Luyao Zhang**: For providing expert guidance, feedback, and inspiring discussions throughout the course.
 - **Classmates**: For offering collaborative support and exchanging ideas during project development.
-- **AIGC Tools**: For assisting with coding, writing, and problem-solving (e.g., ChatGPT, Colab, Whimscal).
+- **AIGC Tools**: For assisting with coding, writing, and problem-solving (e.g., ChatGPT, Colab, Whimsical).
 - **Open-Source Software**: Tools like TensorFlow, Pandas, NumPy, and Matplotlib that made this project possible.

 ---